* Updates – at the bottom

 - India is one of the fastest-growing economies in the world.

-- It is likely to be listed among the top 3 manufacturing destinations by 2020.
+- It is listed among the top 3 manufacturing destinations in 2021.

 - India’s workforce is among the youngest in the world with an average age of 29 years.
-According to the Ministry of Labour and Employment, India has the largest workforce population of about 470 million.
+According to the Ministry of Labour and Employment, India has the largest workforce population.

 - India is a major destination for a cheap labour force.